telerik/blazor-docs/components/upload/events.md

 The file rename process requires two separate steps:

 * Use the `OnSelect` event to call the remote endpoint and check for duplicates before the actual upload process starts.
 If needed, generate a new name and set it to the `Name` of the file that will be uploaded.
 This will update the rendered file name in the Upload component UI.
-Note that this will not change the file name that will be sent to the endpoint, due to browser security restrictions.
+Note that **this will not change the file name that will be sent to the endpoint**, due to browser security restrictions.
 The endpoint will still receive the original file name from the user's file system.
+You can send the new file name as [additional request data in the `OnUpload` event](#onupload).
 * Use the saving action in the remote endpoint to set the file name, as it will be saved on the server.

 ````CSHTML